Bubka/2FAuth-Docs/docs/API.md

 Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiJ9.eyJhdWQiOiIxIiwianRpIjoiMzZjOTc5NmFlZGI2OGQyYmE2YTIyMTE0NTN
 ```

-As 2FAuth is designed to be used by a single user, the PAT grants access to all resources without restriction; there is no scope defined.
 A PAT is valid until you decide to revoke it.

 ### Creating an access token